nmaragos/nmaragos/README.md

 - 👋 Hi, I’m @nmaragos
 - 👀 I’m interested in all things 3d especially when customisation comes into play
 - 🌱 I’m currently living the dream, working as a Pipeline TD in the VFX industry
-- 💞️ I’m looking into further developping my skills in python programming
+- 💞️ I’m actively looking into further developping my skills
 - 📫 How to reach me: https://www.linkedin.com/in/nmaragos/

 <!---